zvapa/ratatui_plotters_image_demo/README.md

 - [ ] improve image load time by either shrinking the image (with something like quantette), or using separate task for chart generation

-### Disclaimer:
+#### Disclaimer:
 This project is for education purpose and does not represent financial advice in any way.
-Nor should it be used in trading applications.